Kuniyan River

 Kuniyan River, also known as Kuniyan stream, is a river which flows along the border of Kannur and Kasaragod districts in the Indian state of Kerala.
-It connects the Tejaswini River and the Olavara River which join the Kavvayi Backwaters.
+It connects the Kariangode River and the Olavara River which join the Kavvayi Backwaters.

 Drainage

 It touches Payyannur, Karivellur, Eyyakadu and Trikarpur.
-It flows through Trikarpur Panchayath, Karivellur-Peralam Panchayath, Payyanur Municipality and Kayyur-Cheemeni Panchayath.
+It flows through Trikarpur Panchayath, Karivellur-Peralam Panchayath, Payyanur Municipality and Kayyur-Cheemeni Panchayat.